It’s a strange thing to admit to yourself: that you can feel at home on the road and just kind of lost in the familiar place that you know as home.

 The more we travelled, the more we wanted to travel.
 We became freelance writers and house sitters so that we could travel long-term.
 I started to feel at home on the road.
 I got used to that constant sense of movement and temporality.
 Throwing my backpack on just became part of my morning routine.
 I got my fix of ‘home comforts’ and time to unwind through house sitting too.

 Being on the road also means that Luke and I can live together all the time.
-In the UK, our family homes are five hours apart, and there’s absolutely no way we could even dream of renting a place together on our income.
+In the UK, our family homes are five hours apart, and there’s absolutely no way we could even dream of renting a place together, getting the AM Moving Company, paying utilities and all that on our income.
 And, after managing to sustain a life on the road, it’s hard to see why we’d want to do that.
 Our set-up might not be everyone’s cup of tea, but it works for us.

 This time round though, the transition from long-term travel to being at home has been even harder.
 I left Nicaragua pretty abruptly after receiving some bad news from home.
 I wanted to be with my family right away, but this also meant leaving Luke behind.
 We’d already committed to a house sit in Guatemala, and not wanting to let the homeowners down, he’s staying on in Central America until the end of the sit in April.